AI Recruiting in 2023: The Definitive Guide

 Not only has recruiting AI transformed the relationship between people and technology, it’s also changing the role of HR when attracting, engaging, and developing talent.

-The modern workforce is starting to grasp the power of AI, but conversations about AI-driven technology in recruitment can be confusing, even for seasoned HR professionals.
+The modern workforce is starting to grasp the power of AI, but conversations about AI-driven technology in the hiring process can be confusing, even for seasoned HR professionals.